nestjs/docs.nestjs.com/content/recipes/nestia.md

 > info **Tip**
 >
-> The below example code would be shown by clicking the arrow button.
+> The below example code would be shown by clicking the arrow button or text.

 <details>
     <summary>